sdelcourt/sde.videorent/README.rst

 The solution would use 4 objects:

 - Customer: a person signaletic + an attribute "bonus points".
-- Film: a generic film description + an attribute "release type" (new, old, regural).
+- Film: a generic film description + an attribute "release type" (new, old, regular).
 - VideoCopy : the physical support of the film, different VideoCopies can refers to the same film.
 The video copy has a unique reference to identify the physical object (codebar or QR code).
 - The rental: represents a rent of several VideoCopies (with different durations) from a Customer at a given "start date".
 The rental should be able to compute the rental price, keep track of which VideoCopy has been returned or not, compute the late delays by comparing the rental date to today's date and compute the late fees of each copy that has not been returned.

 At the first save of the rental, an event will update the customer bonus points.

+Each object types are grouped in 4 individual folders the site root.

 With this design, we should be able to solve the three main problems:

-- Have an inventory of films (wheter is the Film catalog or the VideoCopy catalog)
+- Have an inventory of films (the Film folder and/or the VideoCopy folder).
-- Calculate the price of rentals
+- Calculate the price of rentals.
 - Keep track of the Customer bonus points.

-Each object types are grouped in 4 individual folders the site root.

 I want to focus as much as possible on the business logic and use the default plone forms and widgets.

 I also want to have an automated setup of test objects to use for a demo profile and for the unittest.

-I will not focus much on the UI and the searches.
+I wont focus much on the UI and search queries.